How to Use Intuition to Help You Grow Your Business?

 - Now think again about the decision or situation you thought of initially that brought on the uncomfortable feelings.
 How do you feel about it now?
 Notice what comes into your awareness.

-I hope you found this blog post helpful.
+I hope you found this blog post on How to Use Intuition to Help You Grow Your Business helpful.
 Have you ever used your intuition to help you make an important business decision that paid off?
 I would love to hear about.
 Please leave your comments below.
+You may also want to read the recent post on 5 Secrets to Self-Trust That Powers Your Success.